 “The bullies who’d been bothering him are suspended through this week, and we have agreement from the administration that they will take immediate action if any bullying of Adam recurs.
 He’s very bright and is a straight-A student.”

 “I’m glad to hear that.
 Now, I have some information for you.
-Ted Loaming was at the Rios house again today and tried to get in.
+Ted Loaming was at the Rios house again this morning and tried to get in.
 He was livid when his key didn’t work, and the clicker for the garage door didn’t work.
 He pounded on my door, and I didn’t bother answering.
 He and another guy drove off in the same pickup truck that they used the last time.”